 - Is there a history of substance abuse in the family?

 - Are they a danger to themselves or society?

 Types of treatment include detox programs, inpatient rehab, partial hospitalization programs, intensive outpatient, and outpatient care.

-If you or someone you know is struggling with addiction call Pathway to Hope at (844) 557 – 8575.
+If you or someone you know is struggling with addiction call Pathway to Hope at (844) 557 – 8575 or contact us online.
 Trained medical staff are available 24/7 to answer any questions you may have related to substance abuse.